patilraje/Rutuja_Patil/README.md

 - **Certifications**: AWS Cloud Technical Essentials, Intro to TensorFlow for AI, ML and Deep Learning

 ## Experience

+**Automation Intern**
+*Catenactio*
+*Los Angeles, CA*
+*March 2024 -- June 2024*

+- Implemented and configured a Wazuh SIEM system on an Ubuntu server, integrating multiple custom log decoder plugins using the Wazuh API to enhance log parsing and security monitoring.
+- Developed a bot for automating log analysis and testing regular expressions, ensuring accurate and efficient log parsing for improved incident response within the Wazuh system.

 **Software Engineer Intern**
 *Adagrad*